EuclidProtocol/docs/docs/Euclid Smart Contracts/Virtual balances.md

 ## Query Messages
 :::note
 We will only go through the queries for this contract, as users are not allowed to execute any messages on the Virtual Balance contract directly.
+You can read about the Virtual balance architecture [here](../Architecture%20Overview/Architecture/Virtual%20Settlement%20Layer/virtual-balances.md)
 :::
 List of queries that can be performed on the VLP contract.